strk2333/html-parser/README.md

+# Obviously there are too many great solutions but not this.

 # react-html-parser
 Base on react-xml-parser which used for xml parser.
 Aiming to parse HTML, handling problems like br tag etc.